Money in School

 Children must not bring extra money or valuables into school.
 We will not accept any responsibility for items lost, stolen or damaged.

-All jewellery, including SOS chains, watches and ear studs, must be removed for all PE> activities, including swimming.
+All jewellery, including SOS chains, watches and small ear studs (including sports studs), must be removed for all PE activities, including swimming.